rjkooiker/rjkooiker.github.io/index.md

 To make my work more accessible, I'm creating a website called Carifesta Stories.
 This website will feature interactive maps, timelines, an oral history archive, and other audiovisual content.
 A preview of what that might look like is this interactive [Story Map](https://storymaps.arcgis.com/stories/6022d40207de4b9199c3eaa07aa2f024).

+I've also begun keeping a database of archives around the world that contain Carifesta materials.
+I've mapped them [here](https://rjkooiker.shinyapps.io/carifesta-archives/).

-I'm busy building relationships with librarians, archivists, community storytellers, and other researchers to make Carifesta Stories a reality.
+I'm building relationships with librarians, archivists, community storytellers, and other researchers to make Carifesta Stories a reality.

 On this page you'll find my updates about the project.
 If I'm going to help steward these stories, accountability and transparency are indispensable.